lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

 overall strategy in order to assist developers to write new code that will fit well with the remaining code.
 Please see the section on :doc:`Requirements for contributed code <Modify_style>` for more specific recommendations and guidelines.
-Here the focus is on overall strategy and discussion of some relevant C++ programming language constructs.
+While that section is organized more in the form of a checklist for code contributors, the focus here is on overall code design strategy, choices made between possible alternatives, and to discuss of some relevant C++ programming language constructs.

 Historically, the basic design philosophy of the LAMMPS C++ code was that of a "C with classes" style.
 The was motivated by the desire to